 The function, and, if different than indicated in Section II, the composition of each of the advisory committees shall be as follows:

-A. Bylaws Committee -- The Bylaws Committee shall review the bylaws of The Society at intervals and shall review any proposed changes in the bylaws and make recommendations for changes to the Board of Directors.
+A. Bylaws Committee -- The Bylaws Committee shall be comprised of the Executive Committee and Chaired by the President.
+They will review the bylaws of The Society at intervals.
+They shall review any proposed changes in the bylaws and make recommendations for changes to the Board of Directors.

 B. Nominating Committee -- It shall propose to the Board the names of individuals to replace Officers or Board Members completing their term of service or vacating their offices for any reason.
 It shall be chaired by the immediate Past President.
-In addition, the committee shall consist of the President, Vice-President, and three Board Directors, appointed by the President.
+In addition, the committee shall consist of the President, Vice-President, and three Board members not on the Executive Committee, appointed by the President.

-G. Journal Oversight Committee -- An Advisory Committee shall maintain a liaison between the Board, the publisher and the Editor of Neuroimaging.
+G. Journal Oversight Committee -- It shall maintain a liaison between the Board, the publisher and the Editor of the Journal of Neuroimaging.
 The Committee shall consist of three persons, the chairman of which shall be appointed by the President.

-The annual meeting of the members shall be held at such time and place as may be determined by the Board of Directors.
-Notice of meetings shall be mailed to each member at least 30 days before such meeting.
+Annual Business Meeting.
+The annual business meeting shall be held at such time and place as may be determined by the Board of Directors.
+Members shall be notified a minimum of 30 days prior to the meeting date.
 The notice will specify the time, place and purpose of the meeting.

 No dividend shall be paid and no part of the income, net earnings, or profit of The Society shall be distributed to its members, directors or officers or to any other individual.